wohlgejm/accountable/README.rst

 For example, if you want to start work and there isn't a ticket created for it, you can use the ``checkoutbranch`` command.

-``accountable checkoutbranch fields.summary 'Refactoring foo' fields.project.id 1 fields.issuetype.id 1000``
+``accountable checkoutbranch summary 'Refactoring foo' project.id 1 issuetype.id 1000``

 This will create a new ticket and check you out to a branch.
 The branch name will be the newly created ticket's key followed by the slugified summary.
-A new branch will be pushed to origin/HEAD to ensure that if you have automated transitions setup, they will be triggered
+A new branch will be pushed to origin/HEAD to ensure that if you have automated transitions setup, they will be triggered.

 TODO